 A simple and delicious recipe for buckwheat galettes (otherwise known as Galette Bretonne).
-These savoury crepes take just 20 minutes to make and are perfect for breakfast, lunch or brunch.
-Fill these versatile French Buckwheat crepes with cheese, spinach and a fried egg or any other fillings of your choice.
+These French savoury pancakes take just 20 minutes to make (plus chilling time) and are perfect for breakfast, lunch or brunch.

 The post contains additional information and helpful tips to ensure the recipe turns out great the first time.
 Please use the link above to jump to the recipe card at the end if you are in a hurry!

 - Quick & Easy - an utterly yummy breakfast or lunch that you can throw together in 20 minutes.

 - One pan recipe - enjoy these tasty savoury crêpes without having to face a large pile of washing up after.

 - Versatile - this recipe suggests filling the galettes with hard grated cheese, spinach and fried eggs but there are so many options you can try.
 Add a slice of ham, sautéed mushrooms, leeks or smoked salmon.